li143yf/LocalGNN/README.md

 util/Module.py includes GNN model.

-util/li_Partitioner.py includes node partitioning algorithms to divide the local graph
+util/li_Partitioner.py includes node partitioning algorithms to divide the local graph.

+util/Sampler.py is used nodes (or edges) to form local graphs.

+localgnn_node.py is used to train LocalGNN based on node partitioning.

+localgnn_edge.py is used to train LocalGNN based on edge partitioning and contrastive learning.

 ### Examples
 <p align="justify">